Are You Doing It Right? Adapting to Parenting Stages

 Listen to Their Thoughts

 Positive attention can go a long way toward connecting with your child.
-Be open to your children’s opinions, listen to their stories, and be a good listener.
+Be open to your children’s opinions, listen to their stories, and listen well.
 Even if it’s repetitive, allow them to share what’s on their mind.
-Doing so prevents behavioral problems as they grow.
+Doing soas they grow.

 Confirm Their Emotions